lagbolt/library/TechServices.md

 Public libraries love pamphlets.
 There are pamphlets for Hoopla, for ebooks, for Summer Reading, for Popular Crime Fiction and on and on.
 And if a pamphlet isn't suitable, perhaps a set of bookmarks is.
 I'd like to see a pamphlet — or a set of bookmarks — on searching the catalog.
 (I pointed out above that there's no online documentation for the FCPL "search language".)

 Now I suppose the Reference Desk sees several kinds of questions, and so produces several kinds of answers.
 Some questions won't have anything to do with the catalog, like "When are you open?" or "How many DVDs can I borrow at once?".
 For others, there'll be an opportunity to educate the patron about the catalog.
+For example, if a patron asks for help locating books about a topic which is not a "legal" subject heading, the librarian could show the patron a number of different search strategies for finding what they want, and even save the searches to their account.

 I want to mention something here and expand on it below.
 Emily Drabinski says [1000]:

-   "Queer theory invites a shift in responsibility from catalogers, positioned to offer functional solutions, to public services librarians, who can teach patrons to dialogically engage the catalog as a complex and biased text, just as critical catalogers do."
+>"Queer theory invites a shift in responsibility from catalogers, positioned to offer functional solutions, to public services librarians, who can teach patrons to dialogically engage the catalog as a complex and biased text, just as critical catalogers do."

-+------------- MORE HERE
+The catalog is not something you solve or perfect, but the subject of dialog between patrons and librarians.

 ### Enhancing the Catalog